whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-05-Popsugar-Must-Have-Special-Edition-Summer-2015-Box-Review.md

 <DD>3.4 fl.oz./100 ml., Retail Value $80</DD>
 </DL>

-<p>This actually has gold in their ingredients and is supposed to give you a golden glow while also improving skin elasticity and softening rough patches.</p>
+<p>This actually has real gold in the ingredients and is supposed to give you a golden glow while also improving skin elasticity and softening rough patches.</p>

+<p>'Infused with coconut, rice germ, apricot seed and calendula oils for deep hydration, and tiny flecks of gold for subtle but unmistakable sheen.
+In the body oil category, it's the season's hands-down winner.' -O, The Oprah Magazine</p>

 <blockquote>
   About Omorovicza: